 I am strongly committed to supporting my yoga students in their journey toward greater self-awareness and well-being.
 Since becoming a Registered Yoga Teacher (RYT) in 1998, I have cultivated a teaching style that encompasses the physical, mental and spiritual aspects of yoga practice.
 My yoga classes are known for their clear, alignment-based instructions, interesting class themes, and creative sequences.
-I make yoga practical and encourage my students to take what they learn on the mat and apply it in their daily lives: mindfulness, self-love, equanimity and "finding the balance between effort and ease."
+I draw upon my own personal experiences with physical therapy and my love of Pilates and anatomy to enrich my classes and help students practice safely and sustainably.
+I make yoga practical and encourage students to take what they learn on the mat and apply it in their daily lives: mindfulness, self-love, equanimity and "finding the balance between effort and ease."
+Fun fact: I'm an HSP, which makes me a pretty awesome yoga teacher.

 After earning an International Business degree from Alma College in 1993 and beginning a career in the automotive industry, I realized I was not on a path that would allow me to achieve my highest potential.
 Determined to change that reality, I took a leap of faith, quit my job, and spent the next two years working and studying to become a Registered Yoga Teacher at the Omega Institute for Holistic Studies in New York.
 Upon returning to Michigan in 1998, I brought t'ai chi and yoga classes to my hometown of Howell and, a couple of years later, I became the ﬁrst instructor to introduce Vinyasa yoga to the Ann Arbor community.
 I completed a second Yoga Teacher Training at the Center for Yoga in Michigan in 2002 and continue my education with renowned yoga instructors, healthcare professionals and other teachers from around the country still to this day.
 Besides professional training, I am committed to my own healing and personal growth work, which includes svadhyaya (self-study), spiritual counseling and a daily meditation practice.

 In 2004 I opened The Yoga Room, my own private yoga studio, where I teach mindfulness-based group yoga classes and private sessions.
 In addition to instructing weekly yoga classes, I started a yoga book club which meets every other month.
-I also lead yoga retreats in Michigan and in more exotic locales, as well as workshops on mindfulness, meditation, healthy eating and more.
-Through these offerings, I am committed to supporting the health, well-being and personal transformation of my students, and to making a positive difference in the world.
+I also lead yoga retreats in Michigan and in more exotic locales, as well as workshops on mindfulness, meditation, healthy plant-based eating and more.
+I offer a handful of free yoga videos on my YouTube Channel for potential students to get to know my teaching style.
+I recently wrote a guest post, Yoga for HSPs: Advice from an HSP Yoga Teacher, for The HSP Sensitive Empowerment Blog, and was also featured on the cover of Crazy Wisdom Weekly along with my article, A Yoga Practice for a Pandemic.
+(See more recent credentials and achievements here.)
+Through all these offerings I am committed to supporting the health, well-being and personal transformation of my students, and to making a positive difference in the world.

 In the summer of 2016, The Yoga Room relocated to a beautiful new studio located in a quiet neighborhood on the west-side of Ann Arbor.
 This intimate, poolside yoga studio overlooks sprawling gardens and features a cork floor, meditation loft, high ceilings, lots of natural wood and a peaceful, spa-like setting.
 I intentionally keep my class sizes small--limited to seven students--which creates a warm, intimate community where each student receives the personal attention they deserve.
 I am honored that The Yoga Room has twice been voted Best Yoga Studio in Ann Arbor.